SzymonRojek/email-campaign-react-airtable/README.md

 - general layout
 - connect the app to Email.js external resource
-- possibly I will add login component (password confirmation and connect app to the local session when application is running in the browser)
 - scubsribers details (working on layouts of the tables)

 Check demo on Herokuapp: [demo](https://email-campaign-subscribers.herokuapp.com/)